SilasMarvin/wasmind/README.md

 ### Can I use Wasmind without the CLI?

 Yes!
-The CLI (`Wasmind_cli`) is just one example of what you can build with Wasmind.
+The CLI (`wasmind_cli`) is just one example of what you can build with Wasmind.
 The core library (`Wasmind`) can be embedded in any Rust application.
 You can build web services, desktop apps, or any system that needs actor-based coordination.

 ### What makes Wasmind good for "massively parallel" systems?